rolloverred/rolloverred.github.io/_posts/2025-12-15-voting-abcs.md

 layout: post
 title:  "Voting ABCs"
 date:   2025-12-15
-order:
+order: 4
 ---

 Friends, voting is easier than ever these days!

-The first thing you need to know is that you have to *register to vote*.
+The first thing you need to know is that you must *register to vote*.
 Whoa.
 Hold on.
 Sit down and stay for a minute!
 It’s not that difficult.
 I can do this, and I only have eight toes!

-This is a state and local thing, right in your own backyard.
-Some states might have different guidelines than others, but registering is like me chasing a taco truck blindfolded; it’s easy!
+Registration happens at the state and local level---right in your own backyard.
+Although some states might have different requirements than others, they're all pretty much the same.
+It's easy, like me chasing a taco truck blindfolded.
+Here are a few choices.

 **Registering Online**

 If you can get online, [vote.gov](https://vote.gov/) is a great place to start.
-Online registration is offered in 43 states.
+Online registration is currently offered in 43 states.

 **A**.
-Select your state from the list.
-To find it you can scroll or type in the post office abbreviation: PA if you live in Pennsylvania, KY if you live in Kentucky, and so on.
-Spell out the full name if you want to show-off.
+Tap the red banner and select your state from the list.
 **B**.
 Once you found your state, click the big blue button “Registration or update registration.”
 **C**.
-From your state’s registration website, fill out the form, submit, then you're registered!
+From your state’s registration website, fill out the form, then click "submit."

 **Registering In-person**